GoogleCloudPlatform/analytics-componentized-patterns/retail/ltv/bqml/README.md

 **[2. ./scripts](./scripts)**

-The scripts in this folder facilitate automation through BigQuery scripting, BigQuery stored procedures and bash scripting.
+The scripts in this folder facilitate automation through [BigQuery scripting][bq_scripting], [BigQuery stored procedures][bq_procedure] and bash scripting.
 Scripts use statements from the notebook to:
 1. Transform data.
 1. Train and use model to predict LTV.
 1. Extract emails of the top LTV customers.